-- The StellarTM, EliséeTM and AstralTM series of ventilators allow oxygen to be connected directly to the ventilator, reducing the likelihood of compromised triggering.
+- The Stellar™ range of ventilators allows oxygen to be connected directly to the ventilator, reducing the likelihood of triggering being compromised.

-Unintentional leaks are inevitable, especially for paediatric patients who move frequently, or who don’t yet understand the need to keep the mask on.
+Unintentional leaks are inevitable, especially for paediatric patients who may be moving about, or who don’t yet understand the need to keep the mask on.

-NIV can be used to treat various respiratory conditions.
+NIV can be used in acute respiratory failure.

-- Astral is indicated for patients above 5Kg weight and with tidal volumes >50ml.
-S9TM VPAP ST-A and Stellar are approved for paediatric patients (>13Kg) in the hospital and the home.
+- Stellar ventilators are approved for paediatric patients (13 kg and above) in the hospital and the home.

-- Astral series, S9 VPAP ST-A and the Stellar series offer a comprehensive menu of alarm options, as well as integrated oximetry, making them ideal for paediatric use.
+- The Stellar range offers a comprehensive menu of alarm options, as well as integrated oximetry, making it ideal for paediatric NIV use.

-For paediatric patients, it's important to ensure that the bilevel has appropriate alarms.
+For paediatric patients, it is important to ensure that the ventilator has appropriate alarms.